Building a rich text editor for UIKit, AppKit and SwiftUI

 }

-To actually change attributes for a certain range, we can create another extension.
+Let’s add another extension for setting attributes at a certain range.
 Note that we need to extend NSMutableAttributedString instead of NSAttributedString:

 public extension NSMutableAttributedString {